 MBChB (UCT), MPhil (Cantab)

 I am from South Africa and completed my medical training at the University of Cape Town before receiving the Cecil Renaud Scholarship to read for an MPhil in Translational Biomedical Research at the University of Cambridge.
-I subsequently received the RDM Scholarship to read for a DPhil in Medical Sciences at Balliol College, Oxford where I am working under the supervision of Professor Antoniades and Professor Channon in the Division of Cardiovascular Medicine.
+I subsequently received the RDM Scholarship and Clarendon Fund Award to read for a DPhil in Medical Sciences at Balliol College, Oxford where I am working under the supervision of Professor Antoniades and Professor Channon in the Division of Cardiovascular Medicine.

-Obesity and diabetes have a well-established association with cardiovascular disease, and work from our group has identified adipose tissue as a dynamic source of bioactive molecules with direct effects on myocardial and vascular function.
+Obesity and diabetes have well-established associations with cardiovascular disease, and work from our group has identified adipose tissue as a dynamic source of bioactive molecules with direct effects on myocardial and vascular function.
 Owing to these metabolic derangements, dysfunctional adipose tissue secretes a wide-range of pro-inflammatory adipocytokines which promote diseases such as atherosclerosis.

 Further work from our group has shown that vascular insulin resistance results in increased vascular oxidative stress and endothelial dysfunction in the presence of insulin, acting as a key mediator of atherosclerosis progression.